LUCI in the Surface Code with Dropouts: Results

 \section{Results}

 In this section we will compare LUCI to the two other methods of handling dropout mentioned in the introduction.
 We will refer to the method from \cite{auger2017fault} and \cite{wei2024low} as the Auger/Bandage method, and the method from \cite{strikis2023quantum, siegel2023adaptive, lin2024codesign} as the Strikis/Brown method.
 As shown in \cite{wei2024low}, the Strikis/Brown method removes additional qubits and is strictly worse than the Auger/Bandage method, but is helpful because the single-type boundaries make certain proofs more straightforward.
 We keep it as a comparison point since it is well known, and as a result serves as a point of reference.
 We use \texttt{stim} for all simulations, with a correlated minimum-weight perfect matching decoder used for decoding and SI1000 noise~\cite{gidney2021fault}, which sets error rates for different operations based on a single parameter $p$, described in Appendix~\ref{app:si1000}.
 We simulate X and Z logical memory experiments for $\ell \times \ell \times 4\ell$ code blocks, where $\ell$ is the patch diameter of the grid, and convert the resulting average logical error to a per-round logical error rate.
 For LUCI circuits we define a round as a single round of the LUCI diagram, meaning that we will use each round $\ell$ times over the course of the $4\ell$ rounds.
 As these different methods have different timelike distance, this comparison is slightly complicated, as depending on the timelike distance of your circuit you may need more rounds.
 LUCI circuits only promise to measure all stabilizers over four rounds, while the other two methods measure all stabilizers in two.
 We note, however, that the LUCI circuits still measure the majority of stabilizers at the same rate as standard methods, and only at low error rates will the sparse low-weight logical operators dominate performance.
 In practice, one should run stability experiments to chose the number of rounds in a logical idle block~\cite{Gidney2022stability}.
-The circuits used are provided in \cite{zenodo}.
+In the results presented in Figs.~\ref{fig:example grid simulation} and \ref{fig:heatmaps}, we report per-round logical error rates, and a conservative reader may wish to multiply the logical error rate per round numbers by a factor of two to be consistent with the timelike distance of the other methods.
+The circuits used are provided on Zenodo\cite{zenodo}.

 For the Auger/Bandage method and LUCI, we use custom written circuit generation tools, while for the Strikis/Brown method we use the circuit generation software helpfully provided in \cite{lin2024codesign}.
 These methods are both amenable to using shells, first described in \cite{higgott2021subsystem} as gauge-fixings, and then used in \cite{strikis2023quantum} to prove the existence of thresholds for surface codes under dropouts.
 In our comparison we do not use shells, but \cite{wei2024low} discusses how they improve performance for the bandage method, and we expect the same would hold for LUCI.
 Appendix~\ref{app:shells} discusses how one could implement shells with LUCI.